 When you visit a place like Virginia Beach for a relaxing coastal getaway, it can be hard to ever leave the water’s edge - even to eat.
 Luckily you don’t have to.
-With the Chesapeake Bay and the Atlantic Ocean, as well as numerous inland waterways, there are several waterfront restaurants to help you keep the summer vibes going.
+With the Chesapeake Bay and the Atlantic Ocean, as well as numerous inland waterways, there are several waterfront restaurants to help you keep the seasonal vibes going.
 Here are some of our favorite places to take in the water views while you eat and drink.

 Chix has been a staple at the heart of the Virginia Beach Oceanfront for 40 years, originally opening as the Sun - N - Fun Bathhouse Grill, before changing its name to what it is today.
 After being purchased by the owners of another popular Virginia Beach waterfront must-try, Waterman’s, Chix is still one of the Oceanfront’s most popular spots, and the ocean views and ample outdoor dining are a big reason why.
 With the classic Orange Crushes for which Waterman’s is known, and a menu of local classics like the Surf N’ Turf Shrimp Tacos or the Atlantic Feast of jumbo shrimp, a jumbo lump crab cake and fried fresh fish, is the perfect pairing of the old and the new.
 While you can’t go wrong with an Original Crush, we also love their fresh-squeezed shandy - with fresh-squeezed lemons, organic agave nectar and draft lager.
-It’s the perfect drink for summer at the beach.
+It’s the perfect drink for a warm day at the beach.

 Looking out over the Virginia Beach Oceanfront from its second-story deck, the perspective here is hard to beat.
 With live music every night and a menu of specialty drinks like the Beach Bum Rum Runner, with light rum, dark rum, coconut rum, OJ, pineapple juice and a splash of raspberry liqueur, this is the perfect place for those in full-on vacation mode.
 Try the Oysters Ocean House while you’re here.
 These crispy fried oysters with Old Bay cream sauce, bacon and potatoes, are from the nearby Eastern Shore, which is just a quick trip across the Chesapeake Bay Bridge Tunnel from Va Beach.